Hamid Gada

-Abdul Hamid Bhatt (also known as Hamid Gada (Note: Hamid Gada translates to 'Hamid the Fish'), and Bomber Khan) was a commander in the Islamist militant organisation Hizbul Mujaheddin.
+Abdul Hamid Bhatt (also known as Hamid Gada (Note: Hamid Gada (حَمیٖد گاڈٕ) translates to 'Hamid the Fish'), and Bomber Khan) was a commander in the Islamist militant organisation Hizbul Mujaheddin.
 He was killed in an encounter on 13 March 2000 by Indian security forces.
 Hamid Gada, at the time of his death, was the most wanted North Kashmiri militant.
 He had been called "Jammu and Kashmir's most important terrorist leader" by Indian journalist Praveen Swami, responsible for the massacres of numerous Kashmiri Hindus, including the 1998 Wandhama massacre.
 Press Trust of India said that in total, over a period of ten years of militancy, he was responsible for killing over a hundred civilians.